 Thai Marriage Registration

-On this website there is an article on the requirements for marriage in Thailand which most people meet however it gives you a good overview of the Thai legal system.
+On this website there is an article on the requirements for marriage registration in Thailand which most people meet however it gives you a good overview of the Thai legal system.
 In order for your marriage to be legally binding and meet Australian laws your marriage in Thailand needs to meet these requirements.
 The Thai marriage registration is recognised in all countries around the world however you would have to have the marriage certificate translated into English for use back in Australia.
 This is normally done by a law firm for you if they are going to apply for an Australian spouse visa for you.

 The process for marriage registration in Thailand starts at the Australian Embassy in Bangkok.
 You will need to ask them for a pro-forma Statutory Declaration.
 This freedom to marry will be issued to you and it needs to translated, verified by the Thai Foreign Affairs department and then taken to the Thai District Office for registration.
 The marriage certificate will then be issued.